 Instruments

 Our goal is to develop methodologies for probing spectroscopy and dynamics that are not possible anywhere else in the world.
-This represents fundamental innovation and requires active researchers to be proficient in mechanical design, electrical circuits, computer interfacing and programming, data acquisition and processing, as well as the relevant theoretical models and calculations.
+This represents fundamental innovation and requires researchers to be proficient in mechanical design, electrical circuits, computer interfacing and programming, data acquisition and processing, as well as the relevant theoretical models and calculations.

 PASTA - Photoinduced Action Spectroscopy Targeting Anions